bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/custom-templates.md

 ### Viewing Custom Brand Templates Locally

-If you are having trouble viewing custom brand templates locally, ensure that the URL used in your .stencil file is of the form: /brands/brandname.
+If you are having trouble viewing custom brand templates locally, ensure that the URL used in your .stencil file or `secrets.stencil.json` and `config.stencil.json`files (if using Stencil V3.1 release or later) is of the form: /brands/brandname.
 This is necessary because all the brand pages are located under the /brands/ URL path.
 Also, bear in mind that currently, all brand URLs are Unicode-encoded.
 So, for example, you should replace a hyphen with: %252d.

 ### Outdated Stencil CLI